 There are three standard Labrador Retriever colors that the American Kennel Club (AKC) formally perceives: Black, Yellow, and Chocolate.
 On the other hand, the AKC perceives ten distinct kinds of standard Poodle colors: Apricot, Blue, Silver, Gray, Brown, Cream, Cafe-au-lait, etc. Below we break down the most common Labradoodle colors and multi-color Labradoodles.

 Golden Labradoodle / Apricot Labradoodle Color

-Quite often, you will see Apricot Labradoodles and Gold Labradoodles obtain black features including their nose, eyes, toe nails, and eye rims.
+Quite often, you will see Apricot Labradoodles and Gold Labradoodles obtain black features, including their nose, eyes, toenails, and eye rims.
 The most common nose color of the Gold Labradoodle is black or brown.
 It’s important to note that the Apricot Labradoodle coat does tend to become lighter as they age.
-In many cases, your Labradoodle could be born as the apricot or gold colors and then be mistaken for Cream Labradoodle later on in life because of their coat fading in color.
+In many cases, your Labradoodle could be born in the apricot or gold colors and then be mistaken for Cream Labradoodle later on in life because of their coat fading in color.